 - Lifespan of Long-lived Tokens: When a client requests a token with a time-out value, the requested time-out value is compared with the duration defined by this property.
 If the requested time-out value is less than the long-lived token life-span, a token with the requested expiration value is issued.
-If the requested time-out value exceeds the long-lived token life-span setting, a token is still issued but with an expiration that matches this property.
+If the requested time-out value exceeds the long-lived token life-span setting, an error is returned indicating that the requested value exceeds the maximum allowed token life-span.

 Defining the shared key

 An ArcGIS token is a string of encrypted information.
 The shared key is the cryptographic key used to generate this encrypted string.
 The more complex the shared key, the harder it is for a malicious user to break the encryption and decipher the shared key.
 If a user is able to decipher the shared key, replicate the ArcGIS Server encryption algorithm, and obtain the list of authorized users, the user will be able to generate tokens and consume any secured resource on that particular ArcGIS Server.